 Oak Ridge National Laboratory

-Amy is a Digital Communicator at Oak Ridge National Laboratory in Tennessee.
+Amy is the Photography Group Leader at Oak Ridge National Laboratory in Tennessee.
 She spent two decades as a photojournalist between the Troy Daily News in Ohio, South Bend Tribune in Indiana, and the Knoxville News Sentinel in Tennessee before moving into storytelling roles for Zoo Knoxville and the University of Tennessee, Knoxville.
 Originally from Nashville, she is a 1998 graduate of Western Kentucky University’s photojournalism program.
 The job may change, but the heart remains the same, finding new and interesting ways to tell stories.

 • Steve Smart